SaulDoesCode/realdom/README.md

   // also add a class "sub-item" div2.addClass('sub-item');
+  // or try the shorthand
+  div2.class('sub-item');
+  // .class(name, state=) if the second param is not there the class
+  // will be toggled

   // now, we can extract list of elements by class name: let subItems = all('.sub-item');

   console.log(subItems);

   // create a button
   let btn = add('INPUT');